 What happens if my operator does not apply for the funding?

-The operator application process is posted on the City of Hamilton website and the deadline for submitting applications is March 15, 2018.
-Any operator who has not submitted an application for the wage enhancement by the deadline will not be allocated wage enhancement funding in 2018.
-Operators who miss the application deadline may apply for wage enhancement funding in 2019.
+The operator application process is posted on the City of Hamilton website and the deadline for submitting applications is April 30, 2022.
+Any operator who has not submitted an application for the wage enhancement by the deadline may not be allocated wage enhancement funding in 2022.
+Operators who miss the application deadline may apply for wage enhancement funding in 2023.

 If the operator of my child care program does not apply for wage enhancement/HCCEG funding, what is my recourse?